mirca/acceptance-rejection/README.md

 **Citation**

-If you made use of the code on this repository, please cite the following
+If you made use of the code available in this repository, please consider citing the following work:
-work:

 **On the performance of the energy detector subject to impulsive noise in κ—μ, α—μ, and η—μ fading channels** JVM Cardoso, WJL Queiroz, H Liu, MS Alencar - *Tsinghua Science and Technology*, 2017.